Auto-Placement

 Layout Automation

-ProtoFlow includes a physics-based auto-placement engine, A*-powered auto-routing, and intelligent schematic cleanup tools to automatically organize and optimize your designs.
+ProtoFlow includes auto-placement, smart auto-routing, and intelligent schematic cleanup tools to automatically organize and optimize your designs.

 # Auto-Placement